Small Sailboat Sailing Basics

 This practice is called “trimming.”
 Trimming the mainsail is an important part of getting your sailboat moving through the water smoothly.
 A perfectly trimmed mainsail will resemble an airplane wing – not too loose and not too tight.

 Tightening the jib sheet comes next.
-First, you’ll want to tighten it all the way until it stops flapping.
+First, you’ll want to tighten it until it stops flapping.
 Then let it out little by little until you can see the edge (luff) of the sail shaking just a bit and then slightly tighten it back up.
 Then you’re good to go!

 The space between the jib and the mainsail is called the “slot.”
 Keeping this space even from front to back will ensure that your sailboat moves steadily without getting slowed down.